MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator5/README.md

 ## Example Description

-> This library contains API for the I2C Isolator 5 click driver.
+> This library contains API for the I2C Isolator 5 Click driver.
-  This demo application shows an example of an I2C Isolator 5 click wired to the VAV Press click for reading differential pressure and temperature measurement.
+  This demo application shows an example of an I2C Isolator 5 Click wired to the VAV Press Click for reading differential pressure and temperature measurement.

 **The demo application is composed of two sections :**